 Have a Self-Care Day – Emphasizing the importance of good mental health is just as important as emphasizing the importance of good physical health for keeping the whole family active, especially when you’re stuck at home and feeling anxious, restless, or depressed.
 After a day of hard-hitting fitness, do some relaxing!
 Recreate the experience of vacation or a spa day with some luxurious self-care activities.
 Try massage or laser therapy for back pain to ease some of the post-workout pain, and indulge in self-care activities like taking a warm bath or doing a facial.

 Set Up a Balloon Volleyball Match – If there are blown-up balloons around, balloon volleyball is almost inevitable, but this game makes it a bit more official.
-To set up a balloon volleyball match, you’ll need some inflated balloons—tip: Just use regular lung power, not helium, or else they will float away—and something to serve as a net.
+To set up a balloon volleyball match, you’ll need some inflated helium balloons.
 An easy way to set up a “net” in your living room is to tape a string or some streamers to two walls to split the room in half.

 No Matter What, Have Fun